Christopher J. Tralie

 Academic Bio Sketch

 I received a B.S.E. in Electrical Engineering with a Computer Science minor at Princeton University in 2011, an M.S. in Electrical and Computer Engineering from Duke University in 2013, and a Ph.D. in Electrical and Computer Engineering from from Duke University in 2017.
 As a Ph.D. student, I was advised jointly by Guillermo Sapiro and John Harer, and I was funded by an NSF Graduate Fellowship.
 I was also member of the College Certificate in Teaching (CCT) program at Duke.
-During spring 2016, I designed and taught a course on Digital 3D Geometry jointly in math and computer science as part of the Bass Instructor of Record Fellowship, and this course was rated in the top 5% of courses university wide that semester in "quality of course/intellectual stimulation," based on student evaluations.
+After doing a postdoc in the Math Department at Duke followed by another postdoc in the Chemical And Biomedical Engineering Department at Johns Hopkins, I began a tenure track faculty position in the Department of Mathematics And Computer Science at Ursinus College in the fall of 2019.
+I received tenure in 2025, and I also received the Laughlin Teaching Award that year in recognition of outstanding teaching, as nominated by students and ultimately selected by the college president to be presented at commencement with the class of 2025.

 Other